Dr. Cooper entered the lab and sat before his monitor.

 Yanked from her painful memories, Maya jumped at the sound of her father’s knuckles wrapping on the side window of the car.
 A woman stood beside him.
 She wore the look of a social worker.
 As the key turned in the lock, Maya cried out.

 “No, dad, please don’t let her take me away!
 I want to stay with you!”

-Her voice rose to a nearly hysterical pitch as the blanket fell away and she pushed with her feet until her back was pressed against the door on the other side of the car.
+Maya’s voice rose to a nearly hysterical pitch as the blanket fell away, and she pushed with her heels until her back was pressed against the door on the other side of the car.